 By 870, the Vikings, spurred on by their success in Northumbria, prepared to attack the kingdom of Wessex.
-They were met by a force of Saxons under Ethelred and Alfred, their army blocking the ancient road across the Berkshire downs by an Iron Age hill fort on Whitehorse Hill, at a spot known to the Saxons as Nachededorne or the naked thorn.
+They were met by a force of Saxons under Ethelred and Alfred at the Battle of Ashdown, the Saxon army blocking the ancient road across the Berkshire downs by an Iron Age hill fort on Whitehorse Hill, at a spot known to the Saxons as Nachededorne or the naked thorn.
 The Anglo-Saxon Chronicle, our chief source of information on the period, refers to the spot as Ashdown.
-Ethelred finally won victory over the Vikings in a bitter and bloody pitched battle which lasted until nightfall, leaving many of the bodies of the Danish leaders littering the battlefield.
+Ethelred finally won victory over the Vikings in a bitter and bloody pitched battle that lasted until nightfall, leaving many of the bodies of the Danish leaders littering the battlefield.

 For many centuries it was thought that the 325 feet long White Horse was cut in the hillside to commemorate Ethelred's great victory, but it is now known to be much older.
 This victory brought no permanent advantage, however, and the conflict continued.